BigDataIA-Spring2024-Sec1-Team2/Assignment3/README.md

 2. Install the required Python libraries using `pip install -r requirements.txt`.
 3. Configure AWS S3 and Snowflake with the provided setup guide.
 4. Install selenium webdriver for edge browser - Download the edge webdriver file and set the Path in environment variables
+5. Configure repository on github with DBT cloud account and connect the snowflake environment with DBT to access the required tables.

 Naming Conventions: